fred-luckham-rebura/AWS-Pingdom-Delay-Alerts-StepFunction/README.md

 It has the capabiliity to route alerts depending on support level (out-of-hours etc..) and adds a delay step to prevent call-outs on breif outages.

 ![Pingdom Alerts StepFunction](https://github.com/Fred-Luckham/AWS-Pingdom-Delay-Alerts-StepFunction/blob/main/stepfunctions_graph.png?raw=true)

+This state machine requires the following Lambdas in order to function:

+- AlertingPingdom
+- AlertingPingdomCheckServiceLevel
+- AlertingPingdomCheckExecutions
+- AlertingPingdomOpsgenie
+- AlertingPingdomSNS